-Upon receiving any updates to the data elements listed in Section 5.9.6 from the Registrant, Registrar shall promptly, and no later than within five (5) business days, update its database and provide such updates to the Registry Services Provider.
+3.10.4.
+Upon receiving any updates to the data elements listed in Section 3.10.1 from the Registrant, Registrar shall promptly, and no later than within five (5) business days, update its database and provide such updates to the Registry Services Provider.

-Business Dealings, Including with Registrant.
-Registrars must comply with the laws, rules and administrative regulations of the all relevant governmental agencies.
+3.11 Compliance with Laws.
+Registrar must comply with the laws, rules and administrative regulations of all relevant governmental authorities.

-TLDs Domain names shall be registered on a first come, first served basis outside of pre-registration, auctions, sunrise and landrush phases.
+3.12.
+Additional Requirements.

-[Intentionally omitted]
+3.12.1.
+Domain names shall be registered on a first come, first served basis outside of pre-registration, auctions, sunrise and landrush phases.

-the Registrant shall provide to Registrar accurate and reliable contact details and promptly correct and update them during the term of the Registered Name registration, including: the full name, postal address, email address, voice telephone number, and fax number if available of the Registrant; name of authorized person for contact purposes in the case of a Registrant that is an organization, association, or corporation; and the data elements listed in Section 5.9.
+3.12.2.
+Registrar shall require the Registrant to provide to Registrar accurate and reliable contact details and promptly correct and update them during the term of the Registered Name registration, including: (a) the full name, postal address, email address, voice telephone number, and fax number if available of the Registrant; (b) name of authorized person for contact purposes in the case of a Registrant that is an organization, association, or corporation; and (b) the data elements listed in Section 3.10.

+3.12.3.
 A Registrant's provision of inaccurate or unreliable information, or its failure promptly to update information provided to Registrar, shall constitute a material breach of the Registrant's Registration Agreement with Registrar and be a basis for cancellation of the Registered Name registration.

-Registrar shall accept written complaints from third parties regarding false and/or inaccurate Whois data of Registrants and follow - reasonable policies published by RO from time to time with respect to such complaints.
+3.12.4.
+Registrar shall accept written complaints from third parties regarding false and/or inaccurate Whois data of Registrants and follow reasonable policies published by RO from time to time with respect to such complaints.

+3.12.
 Time.
-In the event of any dispute concerning the time of the entry of a domain name registration into the Registry Database, the time shown in the Registry records shall control.
+In the event of any dispute concerning the time of the entry of a domain name registration into the Registry Database, the time shown in RO’s records shall control.

+3.13.
 Non-Uniform Renewal Registrations Pricing.
 Registrar shall clearly and conspicuously disclose in its Registration Agreement, which shall be expressly agreed to by Registrations, that non-standard domains have non-uniform renewal registration pricing such that the Registration Fee for a domain name registration renewal may differ from other domain names in the same TLD, (e.g., renewal registration for one domain may be $100.00 and $33.00 for a different domain name.)